-The report stated American would decrease the standard economy pitch length on its new 737s from 31″ down to 30″ and that three rows (18 seats) would be curbed to a tight 29″.
+The report stated American would decrease the standard economy pitch length on its new 737s from 31″ down to 30″, and that 3 rows (18 seats) would be curbed to a tight 29″.

-These plans were drawn up in order to fit as many as 10 additional seats on the single-aisle aircraft, the first of which were set to be delivered later this year.
+These plans were drawn up in order to fit as many as 10 additional seats on the single-aisle aircraft, the first of which was set to be delivered later this year.

 So, what changed?

 American said they “received a lot of feedback from both customers and team members” in regards to this extra cut.
 (Anyone surprised??)

 The memo also stated: “It is clear that today, airline customers feel increasingly frustrated by their experiences and less valued when they fly.
 We can be leaders in helping to turn around that perception, and that includes reviewing decisions that have significant impact on the flying experience.”

 The new 737 MAX 8 will operate with the 172 seats planned.
 However, to make this happen with a standard 30″ pitch in economy, American will cut a row of Main Cabin Extra seats to leave them with the following: 16 first class, 30 Main Cabin Extra, and 126 economy.
 American currently has 100 of these planes on order.

 What’s the Norm?

 The industry minimum for pitch length is 28″, which some ultra-low-cost carriers unfortunately opt for.
 With this in mind, the 29″ pitch decision from American would have placed the airline toward the bottom rung in terms of front-to-back seat space.

 |Alaska Airlines||Boeing 737-800||31”-32”|